wigging/wigging.github.io/_posts/2019-02-14-python-basics.md

 ---
 title: Python basics
-desc: The basics of the Python programming language
-date: 2019-02-14
-layout: note
 ---

-Basics of the Python programming language.
+Some of my notes related to the awesomeness that is the Python programming language.

+Contents:

 - [String](#string)
 - [Dictionary](#dictionary)